alorle/postdegree_computer-graphics_ray-tracer/README.md

 ### Goal

-This activity consists of the implementation of a very elementary ray tracer that only provides the possibility of using objects of simple geometry and uniform color in scenes modeling.
+Expand the capabilities of the ray tracer to include color calculations based on lighting.